 A website landing page is considered the hotbed of visitor interaction, conversion, and eventual sales.
-Due to the superlative importance of a landing page, most businesses spend more time fine tuning the landing page than on creating the content.
+However, due to the exaggerated importance of a landing page, most businesses spend more time fine-tuning the landing page than creating the content.

 While there are myriads of articles written on landing page optimization, the fact remains that most marketers still have half-baked knowledge about landing page optimization.

-So, based on our experience in tweaking, and fine-tuning scores of landing pages, we have come with the four basic landing page tactics you should consider in 2013.
+So, based on our experience in tweaking, and fine-tuning scores of landing pages, we have come with the nine basic landing page tactics you should consider in 2021.

 Pick Ideas from Competitor’s Landing Page

 Before you start building your landing page strategy, it’s recommended that you study the landing pages used by your competitors.
-Collect as many landing pages you can and store it in a folder for your reference.
-Additionally, you can ask your sales reps to suggest relevant topics which may be based on customer pain points.
-These inputs will eventually help you to fine tune calls-to-action on the landing pages.
+Collect as many landing pages as you can and store them in a folder for your reference.
+Additionally, you can ask your sales reps to suggest relevant topics based on customer pain points.
+These inputs will eventually help you to fine-tune call-to-action on the landing pages.

 Avoid Frivolous Content

 Remember that visitors hardly spend more than 4 – 5 seconds on a landing page.
-You have to use this short window of opportunity to convey your message and the selling proposition to the client.
+Therefore, you have to use this short window of opportunity to convey your message and the selling proposition to the client.
 Based on this, your content should be crisp and to the point.
-While there are exceptions to this rule (the Amazon landing page), keeping it short and succinct is advisable.
+While there are exceptions to this rule (the Amazon landing page), keeping it concise is advisable.

 Avoid Pop-ups like Plague